 - b.
 Certain Definitions.
-For purposes of these Guidelines, the terms: - "affiliate" means any corporation or other entity that controls, is controlled by or is under common control with the Company, as evidenced by the power to elect a majority of the board of directors or comparable governing body of such entity; and - "immediate family" means spouse, parents, children, siblings, mothers- and fathers-in-law, sons- and daughters-in-law, brothers- and sisters-in-law and anyone (other than employees) sharing a person's home.
+For purposes of these Guidelines, the terms: - "affiliate" means any corporation or other entity that controls, is controlled by or is under common control with the Company, as evidenced by the power to elect a majority of the board of directors or comparable governing body of such entity; and - "immediate family" means spouse, parents, children, siblings, mothers- and fathers-in-law, sons- and daughters-in-law, brothers- and sisters-in-law and anyone (other than employees) sharing a person's home. - c.

-c.
 Annual Review.
 The Board shall undertake an annual review of the independence of all non-employee Directors.
 In advance of the meeting at which this review occurs, each non-employee Director shall be asked to provide the Board with full information regarding the Director's business and other relationships with the Company and its affiliates and with senior management and their affiliates to enable the Board to evaluate the Director's independence.
 Following such annual review, only those Directors whom the Board affirmatively determines have no material relationship with the Company will be considered independent Directors, subject to additional qualifications prescribed under the Listing Rules.
-The basis for any determination that a relationship is not material will be published in the Company's annual proxy statement.
+The basis for any determination that a relationship is not material will be published in the Company's annual proxy statement. - d.

-d.
 Change in Circumstances.
 Directors have an affirmative obligation to inform the Board of any material changes in their circumstances or relationships that may impact their designation by the Board as "independent."
-This obligation includes all business relationships among Directors, between Directors and the Company and its affiliates or members of senior management and their affiliates, whether or not such business relationships are subject to the approval requirement set forth in the provision below entitled "Directors Who Change Their Corporate Affiliations."

-D. Additional Independence Criteria for Audit Committee Members.
-No Director may serve on the Audit Committee of the Board unless such director meets all of the criteria established for audit committee service by the Sarbanes-Oxley Act, any other law and any rule or regulation of any regulatory body or self-regulatory body applicable to the Company, including the Securities and Exchange Commission (the "SEC") and the NYSE.

-E. Directors Who Change Their Corporate Affiliations.
+This obligation includes all business relationships among Directors, between Directors and the Company and its affiliates or members of senior management and their affiliates, whether or not such business relationships are subject to the approval requirement set forth in the provision below entitled "Directors Who Change Their Corporate Affiliations." - D. Additional Independence Criteria for Audit Committee Members.
+No Director may serve on the Audit Committee of the Board unless such director meets all of the criteria established for audit committee service by the Sarbanes-Oxley Act, any other law and any rule or regulation of any regulatory body or self-regulatory body applicable to the Company, including the Securities and Exchange Commission (the "SEC") and the NYSE. - E. Directors Who Change Their Corporate Affiliations.
 Each Director shall submit to the Nominating/Corporate Governance Committee for its consideration a letter of resignation upon resignation or retirement from, or termination of, the Director's principal current employment, or other similarly material changes in professional occupation or association.
 Following receipt of a recommendation from the Nominating/Corporate Governance Committee, the Board shall be free to accept or reject the letter of resignation.
-The Board shall act promptly with respect to each such letter of resignation and shall promptly notify the Director concerned of its decision.

-F. Age, Term and Other Limits.
-These Guidelines have been adopted to promote high standards of professionalism and commitment in regards to service by the Company's Directors and Executive Officers.
-Accordingly, the Board believes that arbitrary restrictions on the number of directorships that a Director may hold, the number of terms a Director may serve or the maximum age of any Director are unnecessary.
+The Board shall act promptly with respect to each such letter of resignation and shall promptly notify the Director concerned of its decision. - F. Age, Term and Other Limits.
+These Guidelines have been adopted to promote high standards of professionalism and commitment in regards to service by the Company's

+Directors and Executive Officers.
+A Director shall not be nominated to a new term if he or she would be age 70 or older at any time during such new term.